Consistency of Oblique Decision Tree and its Boosting and Random Forest: Introduction

+\item We establish an explicit relationship between neural networks and the gradient boosting tree in \cite{friedman2001greedy}.
+Then this relationship is used to prove the consistency of the improved gradient boosting tree.
+To our knowledge, the consistency rate is the fastest among all the tree-based regressions.
+Importantly, our results do not require any additional technical assumptions on the tree structure. \end{itemize}

-During our study of ODT, \cite{cattaneo2022convergence} also presented some oracle properties of ODT.
-We summarize the three main differences between our results and those of Cattaneo et al. (2022) as follows.
-Firstly, oracle inequalities in \cite{cattaneo2022convergence} were intentionally designed for the high-dimensional regression and hold for functions whose Fourier transformations have finite first moments.
+During our study of ODT, \cite{cattaneo2022convergence} also presented some consistency results about ODT.
+We summarize two main differences between our results and theirs as follows.
+Firstly, the oracle inequalities in \cite{cattaneo2022convergence} were intentionally designed for high-dimensional regression and hold for functions whose Fourier transformations have finite first moments.
 Our study focuses on the consistency of ODT for fixed dimension regression and shows that ODT is consistent for more general regression functions, as long as they are continuous.
-Secondly, the number of layers $K_n$, which is unknown before the construction of ODT, is employed to control the growth of tree in \cite{cattaneo2022convergence}, while the number of terminal leaves $t_n$, which can be pre-defined in the algorithm, is used in our construction of ODT.
-In order to obtain the consistency of ODT \cite{cattaneo2022convergence} required $K_n$ must be $o(\log_2{n})$, which means the depth of ODT cannot be large.
-In other words, \cite{cattaneo2022convergence} can only guarantee consistencies for some special ODTs where $K_n$ must be much smaller than $\log_2{n}$.
-Note that for a given data, no one knows what the maximal depth of its ODT could be before performing the algorithm.
-Instead, this strong restriction is not required in our theory since we only need to assume $t_n=o(n)$ and the non-random $t_n$ can be indeed used as an input parameter to control the growth of ODT.
-Thirdly, we also introduce various random forests based on ODT and study their asymptotic properties whilst this part is missing in \cite{cattaneo2022convergence}.
+Secondly, we also introduce boosting trees and various random forests based on ODT and study their asymptotic properties in different cases, but these important parts are missing in \cite{cattaneo2022convergence}.
+Especially, the proof of the consistency of ODRF with fully grown trees is different from that for a single tree in \cite{klusowski2021universal}.